jcd2163/jcd2163.github.io/_posts/2018-05-22-Project_2_blog_post.md

 fill_lot_frontage(test)
 ```

-I originally tried to have this function not have to interate through each row and change all null values at once but that was giving me some issues for some reason.
+I originally tried to have this function not have to iterate through each row and change all null values at once but that was giving me some issues for some reason.
 I would like to work on this again so that I can run this function after a train test split (since it iterates over each row, I need to run this before removing any outliers).

 ```python